-The 79.6 percent wage ratio figure, the most commonly used figure to measure the gender wage gap in the United States, is often derided as misleading, a myth, or worst of all, a lie.
-In this post, we argue that the figure is an accurate measure of the inequality in earnings between women and men…
+(Updated September 11, 2019) The 82 percent wage ratio figure, the most commonly used figure to measure the gender wage gap in the United States, is often derided as misleading, a myth, or worst of all, a lie.
+In this post, we argue that the figure is an accurate measure of the inequality in earnings…

 Coordinator, Office of the President

 Gina Chirillo serves as the Coordinator in the Office of the President, where she manages daily operations and contributes to research projects, chiefly focusing on women and politics.
-She also serves as the Editorial Assistant for the Journal of Women, Politics & Policy.
+She also serves as the Managing Editor for the Journal of Women, Politics & Policy.
 Her research has centered on the relationship between women’s political participation and corruption around the world.

 Before joining IWPR, Gina served as a gender and women’s political participation expert at the National Democratic Institute, advising its Africa team and its Central and Eastern Europe team on democracy and governance programming.
 She also worked for President Obama’s 2012 presidential campaign in Florida.